 And remember that beyond the migration path from the removable SIM to the embedded SIM, there’s also the integrated SIM or iSIM.
 In May 2018, Gemalto announced a collaboration with Qualcomm Technologies to integrate eSIM innovation into the Snapdragon Mobile PC Platform: it paves the way for iSIM commercialization on a growing range of Always Connected PCs, laptops and tablets.

-Feel free to read my other blogs on the eSIM here:
+Feel free to read my other blogs and infographics on the eSIM here: